 - Preheat the oven to 350F or 180C.

-- Beat the butter with the yolks and the egg until they are combined and creamy.
-Add the sugar and flour and continue beating until a soft sticky dough forms.
+- Beat the butter with the yolks and the egg until they are creamy combined.
+Add the sugar and flour and continue beating until a soft, sticky dough forms.
 Spread over parchment paper on circles of 20-24 cm in diameter.
 Use wet fingers to distribute the dough.

 - Beat the egg whites until soft peaks.
-In a bowl, mix the sugar, cinnamon, lemon zest and nuts.
+Mix the sugar, cinnamon, lemon zest, and nuts in a bowl.

 - Spread the whipped whites over the dough and sprinkle with the mixture of sugar and nuts.